 Account fields – fields where client can specify the login information they want to use (for new accounts)

 Data fields – fields for collecting information about a client’s project if you want to collect it upfront.
 You can also use a data form to collect it after the order.

 Payment fields – fields where clients can enter coupon codes and choose their payment method

 Once you’ve saved the form, you can view it and copy its URL to link to it from your website.

 Step 4 – Place a Test Order

-Most payment processors allow you to place sample orders in “sandbox mode” without having to send real payments to yourself.
+Most payment processors allow you to place test orders in “sandbox mode” without having to send real payments to yourself.

-You can enable test mode by turning Live Payments to Off in Settings > Payments.
+You can enable sandbox mode in Settings > Payments.
 Then sign out of the admin account and try placing an order through your form.